Brian-Pho/Textbook-Notes/content/posts/books/livewired/index.md

 date: "2020-11-12"
 categories:
   - Books
+book_authors: "David Eagleman"
-excerpt: "How the brain changes."
+excerpt: "How the brain rewrites its own circuitry."
 ---

 ## Chapter 1: The Delicate Pink Magisterium